stela2502/ImageBlueprint/README.md

     Description: Apptainer image for bioinformatics with Python, R, and Jupyter

 %post
+    # do not ask any question while installing the packages
+    export DEBIAN_FRONTEND=noninteractive
+    # do not use my home folder to install python packages - like ever!
+    export PYTHONNOUSERSITE="true"

     # Update and install basic dependencies
     apt-get update && apt-get install -y \
         python3 \